TheBoatyMcBoatFace/documentation-testy/.github/ISSUE_TEMPLATE/Decision-Document.md

 ***Example:*** *Another option that we considered was to create a separate mobile app for our website.
 This would allow us to tailor the user experience specifically for mobile devices, and potentially provide additional features not available on the website.
 However, this option was ultimately deemed too time-consuming and costly to pursue at this time.
 Instead, we will focus on optimizing the website for mobile devices, which should provide a more immediate and cost-effective solution.*

 ## Assumptions
+***Example:*** *Summary of Assumptions*

+- *The proposed solution is technically feasible and can be implemented within the given timeframe and budget constraints.*
+- *The proposed solution will have the desired impact on the problem and will not have any negative unintended consequences.*
+- *All relevant stakeholders have been consulted and are in agreement with the proposed solution.*

 ## Risks
+***Example:*** *It is important to carefully consider these potential technical risks and develop strategies to mitigate them, in order to ensure that the decision and its implementation are successful.*
+- *There is a risk that the proposed solution may not be technically feasible, and could require significant additional development work to implement.*
+- *There is a risk that implementing the proposed solution will require significant changes to the existing system, which could cause instability or downtime.*
+- *There is a risk that the proposed solution will not be compatible with existing technologies or systems, which could impact its effectiveness.*

 ## Next Steps
+***Example:*** *It is important to carefully plan and execute the next steps in order to ensure the success of the decision and its implementation.*

+- [ ] *Develop a detailed implementation plan for the proposed solution, including timelines, resources, and milestones.*
+- [ ] *Consult with relevant stakeholders to seek their input and buy-in for the proposed solution.*
+- [ ] *Conduct a thorough risk assessment to identify potential risks and develop strategies to mitigate them.*
+- [ ] *Begin implementation of the proposed solution, following the agreed-upon plan.*
+- [ ] *Monitor the implementation of the solution and adjust as necessary to ensure its success.*